 The campaign succeeded: Food shipments to Europe doubled within a year, and after the war, Americans continued to ship food to millions of people starving in central Europe.

-Promoting seafood was central to the project
+Promoting seafood in wartime was central to the project

 Working closely with the Pacific seafood industry, the government promoted mackerel, herring, grayfish and sablefish, and discouraged the sale of fresh salmon, so that it could be canned and shipped overseas.
 The government became a guaranteed market for salmon, which encouraged new canneries.
 Herring canneries boomed as well.